apache/flink/docs/content/docs/ops/state/state_backends.md

 This allows keeping very large state, compared to the HashMapStateBackend that keeps state in memory.
 This also means, however, that the maximum throughput that can be achieved will be lower with this state backend.
 All reads/writes from/to this backend have to go through de-/serialization to retrieve/store the state objects, which is also more expensive than always working with the on-heap representation as the heap-based backends are doing.
+It's safe for EmbeddedRocksDBStateBackend to reuse objects due to the de-/serialization.

 Check also recommendations about the [task executor memory configuration]({{< ref "docs/deployment/memory/mem_tuning" >}}#rocksdb-state-backend) for the EmbeddedRocksDBStateBackend.